ioBroker/ioBroker.history/README.md

 * (Apollon77) Enhance the former "Ignore below 0" feature and now allow specifying to ignore below or above specified values.
 The old setting is converted to the new one
 * (Apollon77) Adjust handing for data files prior 1.1.2010 and automatically convert older ts formats to the new one
 * (Apollon77) Adjust handling of data prior 1.1.2000 in the importer scripts
+* (Apollon77) Make sure that min change delta allows numbers entered with comma (german notation) in all cases

 ### 1.11.1 (2022-03-26)
 * (Apollon77) Fix the js-controller and admin minimum version